jeffknupp/blog/content/2012-07-10-software-optimization-a-systematic-approach.md

 ##### Function Call Profilers #####

 Profilers are tools that create an _execution profile_ of a running program.
 There are two general types of profilers: _statistical profilers_ and _instrumenting profilers_.
 Statistical profilers are typically added in at link time and take 'snapshots' of the executing program.
 These snapshots record the call stack of each thread of execution.
 Over time, the aggregate of these snapshots create a reasonably complete picture of the relative frequency of various operations (i.e. function calls).
 The other type of profiler interposes itself in some manner and records _every_ function call instead of a sampling.
-This higher level of detail comes at a cost: your program will typically run __noticably__ slower while being profiled.
+This higher level of detail comes at a cost: your program will typically run __noticeably__ slower while being profiled.

 ##### Cache profilers #####